h7shin/cpp_unit_test/README.md

               RUN_UNIT_PAIRED: the funtion takes care of file I/O buffer redirection read from one input file under the test directory

-     test  :  a sample test to be run (does not have to be used at all, and can be called by one or more test suites)
+     test  :  a sample test to be run

      check :  checks output file with the reference file